micahnz/redux-socket.io-connect/README.md

 #### `createClient(client, [reducer], [userOptions])`
 ##### Paramaters
 * `client` ([Client](http://socket.io/docs/client-api/)) the socket.io client used to send and receive events.
-* `[reducer]` (Function) --- optional action reducer for manipulating incoming and outgoing actions, this can be useful for adding authentication to the default socket.io actions dispatched by the middleware.
+* `[eventReducer]` (Function) --- optional reducer for manipulating the default socket.io actions dispatched by the middleware.
 See `createReduxEventEmitter` for an example.
 * `[userOptions]` (Object) --- optional configuration.
   * `dispatchedBy` (String) --- optional override to the value used to fill the `dispatchedBy` property that is automatically added to the `meta` property of actions dispatched by the client.
   * `emitAll` (Boolean) ---  if `true` all actions will be dispatched to the server by default otherwise the default value is `false`.